Breechloader: 19th century (Victorian Period)

 In 1860, the New Zealand government petitioned the Colonial Office for more soldiers to defend Auckland.
 The bid was unsuccessful and the government began instead making inquiries to Britain to obtain modern weapons.
 In 1861 they placed orders for the Calisher and Terry carbine, which used a breech-loading system using a bullet consisting of a standard Minié lead bullet in .54 calibre backed by a charge and tallowed wad, wrapped in nitrated paper to keep it waterproof.
 The carbine had been issued in small numbers to English cavalry (Hussars) from 1857.
 About 3–4,000 carbines were brought into New Zealand a few years later.
 The carbine was used extensively by the Forest Rangers, an irregular force led by Gustavus von Tempsky that specialized in bush warfare and reconnaissance.
 Von Tempsky liked the short carbine, which could be loaded while lying down.
 The waterproofed cartridge was easier to keep dry in the New Zealand bush.
 Museums in New Zealand hold a small number of these carbines in good condition.

 During the American Civil War, at least nineteen types of breech-loaders were fielded.
 The Sharps used a successful dropping block design.
 The Greene used rotating bolt-action, and was fed from the breech.
 The Spencer, which used lever-actuated bolt-action, was fed from a seven-round detachable tube magazine.
 The Henry and Volcanic used rimfire metallic cartridges fed from a tube magazine under the barrel.
 These held a significant advantage over muzzle-loaders.
 The improvements in breech-loaders had spelled the end of muzzle-loaders.
 To make use of the enormous number of war surplus muzzle-loaders, the Allin conversion Springfield was adopted in 1866.
 General Burnside invented a breech-loading rifle before the war, the Burnside carbine.

 The French adopted the new Chassepot rifle in 1866, which was much improved over the Dreyse needle gun as it had dramatically fewer gas leaks due to its de Bange sealing system.
 The British initially took the existing Enfield and fitted it with a Snider breech action (solid block, hinged parallel to the barrel) firing the Boxer cartridge.
 Following a competitive examination of 104 guns in 1866, the British decided to adopt the Peabody-derived Martini-Henry with trap-door loading in 1871.

-Single-shot breech-loaders would be used throughout the latter half of the 19th century, but were slowly replaced by various designs for repeating rifles, first used in the American Civil War.
+Single-shot breech-loaders would be used throughout the latter half of the 19th Century, but were slowly replaced by various designs for repeating rifles, first used in the American Civil War.
 Manual breech-loaders gave way to manual magazine feed and then to self-loading rifles.

-Breech-loading is still commonly used in shotguns and hunting rifles.

 Artillery

 The first modern breech-loading rifled gun is a breech-loader invented by Martin von Wahrendorff with a cylindrical breech plug secured by a horizontal wedge in 1837.

-In the 1850s and 1860s, Whitworth and Armstrong invented improved breech-loading artillery.
+In the 1850s and 1860s, Joseph Whitworth and William Armstrong invented improved breech-loading artillery, the 12-pounder Whitworth rifle and the Armstrong gun.

 The M1867 naval guns produced in Imperial Russia at the Obukhov State Plant used Krupp technology.